-3. Committee Review of Written Responses - The Advisory Committee will have two weeks to review the three exam components.
-The Advisory Committee should provide written feedback that can be shared with the students.

-- 4. Student Presentation of Responses Following the submission of questions, the student should confirm the presentation date and time with the Advisory Committee.
+- 3. Committee Review of Written Responses The Advisory Committee will have two weeks to review the three exam components.
+The Advisory Committee should provide written feedback that can be shared with the students. - 4.
+Student Presentation of Responses Following the submission of the written responses, the student should prepare for the Oral portion of the exam.
 The Advisory Committee and student should allot two hours for this meeting.
-The student will need to prepare a 30-45-minute presentation (10-15 minutes per exam component) on each of their responses. - 5.
-Oral Presentation and Evaluation of Responses Following the student's presentation, the Advisory Committee and student will discuss each response, with the committee posing additional questions and providing feedback.
+The student will need to prepare a 30-45-minute presentation (10-15 minutes per exam component) on their responses.

+5. Oral Presentation and Evaluation of Responses - Following the student's presentation, the Advisory Committee and student will discuss each response, with the committee posing additional questions and providing feedback.